varmasaurav/retail-manager/README.md

 ```
 java -jar path/to/jar/db-retail-manager-0.1.0.jar
 ```
-During development you might want to run the application with jar, the following command will be useful to run without jar.
+During development the following command will be useful to run without jar.

 ```
 gradle run